Common GRBL/GCode Setups

 G10 L2 P1 xx yy).

 - Set your machine status reporting to be relative to the workspace origin, not the machine origin (

 - Make sure the controller is reporting positions in mm, as expected by LightBurn (

 - If your machine does not have homing switches (also called limit switches) you will need to home it manually if you want to use Absolute Coords or User Origin modes

-The more recent versions of Grbl (1.1f and up) support two things that are incredibly useful for lasers.
+More recent versions of GRBL (1.1f and up) support two laser-oriented features.
 The first is Laser Mode, enabled by setting $32=1 in the firmware settings.
-Laser mode eliminates the pauses that happen when changing power output, because Grbl knows it's controlling a laser which reacts instantly, instead of waiting for a spindle to change RPM.
+Laser mode eliminates the pauses that happen when changing power output, because GRBL knows it's controlling a laser which reacts instantly, instead of waiting for a spindle to change RPM.

 Getting Machine Settings¶

 Many GRBL based machines allow the settings of the machine to be easily exported or viewed.
 For advanced configuration like adding limit switches, updating firmware, or setting up a new controller, you'll need to interact with these values.
-LightBurn makes this easy to do by using the Console window or the Machine Settings window to copy, update, or reset your Machine Settings.
+You can do this in LightBurn by using the Console window or the Machine Settings window to copy, update, or reset your machine settings.

-Opening the Machine Settings window allows you to more concisely see the parameters labeled for you.
-You can from this window, also export them to a file for later restoration, like we did in our GRBL flashing guide here.
+The Machine Settings window provides you with a formatted table with the parameters labeled.
+You can also export these settings to a file for later restoration, like we did in our GRBL flashing guide.

 In the Console, enter